hackoregon/backend-examplar-2018/README-onestep.md

     api_development_1  | Quit the server with CONTROL-C.
     ```

     You can now browse to <http://localhost:8000> to verify the server is live.
 You should see a Django default page.
+You should also be able to connect to the database as user `postgres` with the password from `.env`, host `localhost` and port 5439.
 2. After verifying that the server is there, press `CTRL-C`.
 This will shut down the database and API services.
 3. The script will copy the generated code for your project to the repository.
 4. Check your remote - `git remote -v`.
 Make sure you'll be pushing to the new repository, not the template!